SEEG-Oxford/ageStand/README.md

                   age_max_out = 85)
 ```

 This functions can also be vecotrised and applied to *P. vivax*.
-For full details see the helpfile for this function by typing ```r ?convertPrevalence``` (after installing and loading the package) in R.
+For full details see the helpfile for this function by typing ```R ?convertPrevalence``` (after installing and loading the package) in R.

 ### Getting in touch